Asian American and Pacific Islander History & Culture in Orlando

-Orlando’s wonders don’t just attract visitors from all over the world — we also boast a global mix of citizens, including vibrant Asian-American and Pacific Islander (AAPI) communities that are as richly diverse as the countries they represent.
+Orlando’s wonders don’t just attract visitors from all over the world — we also boast a global mix of citizens, including vibrant Asian American and Pacific Islander (AAPI) communities that are as richly diverse as the countries they represent.
 In addition to headlining one of Orlando’s most popular dining and nightlife districts, Mills 50, AAPI influence on local culture and history can be found throughout the destination, including unique restaurants, shops and annual celebrations that you’ll want to experience while you’re here.
+Start here to discover it all!

 Learn more: Diversity & Inclusion in Orlando